Song to Song: Plot

-Faye feels increasingly guilty about her affair with Cook, and finally tells BV, who breaks up with her.
 Faye then has a relationship with Zoey, a French woman living in the US.
 Rhonda begins to feel uncomfortable with Cook's wild lifestyle, which includes sex with other women and drugs.
 BV dates New Yorker Amanda for some time, but eventually they break up too.

 Rhonda takes her own life, leaving Cook shocked and saddened.
 Faye and BV reconnect and start dating again.
 Later, BV moves back west to his hometown to take care of his sick father and the rest of his family, and pursues a simpler life, taking a job as a worker at a drilling rig.
 Faye follows him and the two of them declare their eternal love for each other.